TWO BRIDGES INSTEAD OF FORDS IN ELLARS. - Bulding of the two bridges over Skelton Beck at Skelton Ellars.

 George III Penny.

-1757 - This was a time of corn shortages and 'at present no exportation is allowed from the kingdom.'
+This was a time when 'at present no exportation was allowed from the kingdom.'

 Ralph Jackson's journal records:-